-Monday night group track workouts at the Wayne State Adams Track are over for the season.
-We’ll resume in Spring 2017!
+Monday night group track workouts at the Wayne State Adams Track will resume April 3rd, 2017.

 Don’t forget, “speed” is relative!
 Whether you’re training for a time or just to finish your event, track workouts can give anyone an advantage.
 We’ll explain the workout when you arrive at the track so no need to memorizing (or even understand) the charts below.
 We will suggest an interval pace for you based on your goal race pace.
 Bring a water bottle and a watch! (the watch is so you can monitor your pace.
 Any chronograph watch from a fancy GPS unit to a simple timex is fine) See you Mondays, ready to warm up at 5:30pm sharp.